vikasreddy98/AWS-Project-Static-Website/README.md

 This project demonstrates how to host a fully secure, globally cached static website using **Amazon S3** and **Amazon CloudFront** with **Origin Access Control (OAC)** — all without needing a custom domain.

-This is a production-grade, zero-coding AWS architecture built with industry best practices.

 ---